tpolecat/tpolecat.github.io/_posts/2014-12-12-getting-started.md

 tags: scala
 ---

+(notice: This post was updated in April 2017.)

-Getting set up to play around with Scala is way harder than it should be, due in no small part to the [instructions](http://scala-lang.org/download/) on [scala-lang.org](http://scala-lang.org) which suggest the following possible courses of action, all non-optimal:
+Getting set up to play around with Scala is way harder than it should be, due in no small part to the [instructions](http://scala-lang.org/download/) on [scala-lang.org](http://scala-lang.org) which offer non-optimal courses of action, including:

 - **Downloading Scala** is unnecessary and actively confusing.
 An important aspect of Scala development is that the language itself is a dependency of your project, and it is very common to be working on projects that use different versions.
-- **Typesafe Activator** is not useful.
-I'm not even going to link to it.
-It makes an already confusing process even more confusing by adding a 240MB UI that obscures the development process you are trying to learn, and leaves you with "starter" projects that are all crapped up with stuff you do not need.
 - **Downloading an IDE** is also a path to confusion and suffering.
 You *must* treat your commandline build as the ultimate reality, and an IDE-first approach puts the cart before the horse.
 Or however that metaphor is supposed to work.

+In addition to these options, scala-lang.org now also suggests "Get started with sbt".
+This is the option you should choose.

 ## Prerequisites

 First things first.
 I'm just going to assume you're using a Mac or Linux.
 If you're on Windows, install [Cygwin](http://www.cygwin.com/) and pretend you're not on Windows anymore.
 It may help to put a bucket over your head.

-You need a **Java JRE** 1.6 or newer, which you can download [here](http://www.java.com) if you don't already have it.
+You need a **Java JDK** 1.8 or newer (Scala 2.12 requires 1.8), which you can download [here](http://www.java.com) if you don't already have it.
 Be sure not to install the crapware that Oracle still insists on bundling.
 Once it's installed be sure `JAVA_HOME` is set correctly, so you can open a new shell and do this:

 ```
 $ $JAVA_HOME/bin/java -version
-java version "1.6.0_65"
+java version "1.8.0_112"
-Java(TM) SE Runtime Environment (build 1.6.0_65-b14-462-11M4609)
+Java(TM) SE Runtime Environment (build 1.8.0_112-b16)
-Java HotSpot(TM) 64-Bit Server VM (build 20.65-b04-462, mixed mode)
+Java HotSpot(TM) 64-Bit Server VM (build 25.112-b16, mixed mode)
 ```

 You will also need a **decent text editor**.
 Since you're probably a programmer already I'm sure you have a favorite.
 I recommend just installing syntax highlighting for Scala to begin with, and adding fancier stuff later as you gain an understanding of what's going on.
 I use [Sublime Text](http://www.sublimetext.com/) with nothing but syntax highlighting and it's just fine.